MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 Note that the Match phase requires at least two Mapped entities.
 If you have not mapped at least two entities, you can expect to receive the following message which required you to go back to the Map screen and Map at least two entities:

-## The Match Phase
+## The Match phase
-As part of the data configuration process, the match phase enables you to specify how to combine your datasets into a **unfied Master Customer Dataset** that will be utilized later to unlock unique insights about your customers.
+As part of the data configuration process, the match phase enables you to specify how to combine your datasets into a unified Master Customer Dataset that will be utilized later to unlock unique insights about your customers.

 If it's your first time through the match process, you should complete all the steps in this section: